Nashville-Public-Library/bedework-guide/.github/PULL_REQUESTS.md

 ## Background
-{::comment} Refer to any issue in a corresponding ticketing system including trello, jira, github.{:/comment}
+{//}:  Refer to any issue in a corresponding ticketing system including trello, jira, github.

 ## Environment
-{::comment} Refer to any active development environment your reviewers can test the code on now.{:/comment}
+{//}: Refer to any active development environment your reviewers can test the code on now.

 ## Testing
-{::comment} Add steps to recreate the intended functionality.{:/comment}
+{//}: Add steps to recreate the intended functionality.